nilookiamari/nilookiamari/README.md

 My name is Niloofar, and I'm a PhD-qualified mathematician interested in all things Python & Data Science!

-🔭 **Currently learning:** Power BI for interactive dashboards and visualizations
+🔭 **Currently working on:** Creating YouTube videos about Python, data analysis, and tech tutorials

 🌱 **Recent projects:**